 Endometriosis is a complex disease with an equally complex forest of medical information (much of which is false) to wander through.
 It is a hellacious disease to suffer through and those of us affected deserve help, and someday, a cure.

-You, our loved ones, are on the front lines of those we need to lean on to help us.
+You, our loved ones, are on the front lines of those we need to lean on to help us and support us.
 Will you do that today?